 We are both living the dream – kids, community commitments, a day-job we love, great friends – the list goes on.
-Although we wouldn’t change a thing, writing can take … Continue Reading A Peek Into Our Process
+Although we wouldn’t change a thing, writing can take a toll and can easily slip by the wayside if we do not plan for it.
+We prioritize it, and we make sure we set… Continue reading A Peek Into Our Process

 I found myself annotating Enticing Hard-to-Reach Writers as I read in an effort to hold on to all of Ruth’s wisdom about reaching students who are hiding – physically or emotionally – in our classrooms.
 As a result, I asked Ruth to answer a bunch of my burning questions about her book, which you need to put on your summer reading list!